kipiberbatov/idec/README.md

 - mesh: structure **mesh** and functions on meshes are implemented;
 the structure **mesh\_qc** is the same as **mesh** but is intended to be used for quasi-cubical meshes resulting from applying **forman**;
+- diffusion: includes various structures for encoding the input data for diffusion problems (in particular, heat equation), as well as implementations of solution methods for those problems;
 - graphics: examples using [Cairo](https://www.cairographics.org) and
 [GTK 3](https://docs.gtk.org/gtk3/)
 - shared: inputs that are dynamically loaded during execution: